 What is the purpose of the dot and diagonal line button.
 I have a problem hearing Alexa

-The circle with the diagonal line is to mute the microphone, when active the colored leds turn red
+The circle with the diagonal line is to mute the microphone, when active the coloured leds turn red

 Does anyone know what the music power in watts is the Amazon Echo Dot 3rd gen